pivotal-cf/PCC-Sample-App-PizzaStore/README.md

 ### Prepare Without TLS Communication

-The Spring Boot framework detects wheter the service instance has TLS enabled or not, so the same manifest is used when pushing the app as is shown above.
+The Spring Boot framework detects whether the service instance has TLS enabled or not, so the same manifest is used when pushing the app as is shown above.

-1. Create a PCC service instance without enabling TLS:
+1. Create a Tanzu GemFire service instance without enabling TLS:
     ```
     cf create-service p-cloudcache PLAN_NAME SERVICE_INSTANCE
     ```